Akagire/nestjs-session-over-jwt/README.md

 # Session over JWT by NestJS

-This repositories implementation was inspired this idea.
+This repositories implementation was inspired by  this idea.

 https://zenn.dev/ritou/articles/4a5d6597a5f250